Central West Weather

 Central West Forecast

-Wednesday Sunny.
-Areas of morning frost in the southeast.
-Winds S/SE 15 to 25 km/h becoming light during the afternoon then becoming S 15 to 20 km/h during the evening.
+Wednesday Partly cloudy.
+Slight (30%) chance of a shower, most likely in the morning and afternoon.
+The chance of a thunderstorm east of Longreach in the afternoon and evening.
+Winds NE 15 to 25 km/h becoming light during the day then becoming SE/SW 15 to 20 km/h during the evening.

 Central West Weather Forecasts